 Be honest with me for a minute.
 Are you actually marketing your dental practice?
 Or are you operating under more of a wait and hope type of approach?

-If you are marketing, what you doing?
+If you are marketing, what are you doing?
 Social Media?
 Referral Campaigns?

 How are those going?